 1. Minä istun pitkän miehen takana.

 2. Kirja putosi television taakse.

 1. I'm sitting behind a tall man.

 3. The car came from behind a STOP sign.

 4. Let's meet in front of the school.

 6. I'm putting the shoes in front of the door.

 Want to give your Finnish skills a boost?

-The Finking Cap membership site will open its doors in the next few months.
+The Finking Cap membership site will open its doors in May 2019.
 Click here to join the wait list for the updates and a great price.